The Forestry Act

 Article 38-3

 As a principle, trees that are located within the scope of lands for development but are subject to protection shall remain in an “as-is” condition.
 The aforesaid trees may not be logged, transplanted, trimmed, or sabotaged by any other means unless permission is granted by the local government agency.
-Furthermore, the growth habitat of the trees shall be well-maintained.
+Furthermore, the growth habitat of the trees shall be well maintained.

 All measures for matters related to the plan mentioned in the preceding Paragraph, including its content, application, review procedures, calculations of tree-crown area, and implementation regulations for trimming and transplantation of trees, digging tree holes, administration of pests control agents, health examination and care, and habitat management, are formulated by the central government agency.
-The local government agency shall formulate the enforcement rules according to the local environment.
+The local government agency shall formulate the enforcement rules based on the local environment.

 All measures for matters related to the plan mentioned in the preceding Paragraph, including its content, application, review procedures, calculations of tree-crown area, and implementation regulations for trimming and transplantation of trees, digging tree holes, administration of pests control agents, health examination and care, and habitat management, are formulated by the central government agency.
-The local government agency shall formulate the enforcement rules according to the local environment.
+The local government agency shall formulate the enforcement rules based on the local environment.

 Article 38-4

 After receiving an application for transplantation of protected trees by the local government agency, the developer shall hold a public explanation meeting to gather opinions from the public.
-Relevant organizations, agencies, and local residents may, within 15 days after the public explanation meeting, submit an opinion in writing to the developer and a copy to the local government agency.
+Relevant organizations, agencies, and local residents may, within 15 days of the public explanation meeting, submit an opinion in writing to the developer and a copy to the local government agency.

 The local government agency shall convene a public hearing after the developer's public explanation meeting and publish the date and venue of the said hearing in newspaper(s) and website(s) or publicize the information through another appropriate means.
 Any member of the public may submit an opinion to the local government agency for reference.
 In the case of a transplantation of protected trees approved by the local government agency, the local government agency shall docket the trees for future tracking and publish their status on its website on a regular basis.